boydx/geosalad/PITCHME.md

 group project | [student website](https://reece2ke.github.io/geo409_site)

 Note:
-How would help people discover a trail that has yet to be completely built?
+How would you help people discover a trail that has yet to be completely built?

 ---?image=images/01/tbt.jpg&opacity=40
 ### Get on the trail!